What is a Medical Alcohol Detox?

-Receiving treatment in a safe medical facility or alcohol detox center is the only way to guarantee a safe and sober detox.
+Receiving treatment in a safe medical facility or alcohol detox center in California is the only way to guarantee a safe and sober detox.

 - It Prepares You for the Next Stage of Treatment

-Enrolling in alcohol detox can be overwhelming at first.
+So, these are the benefits of medical alcohol detox.
+Enrolling in an alcohol detox program can be overwhelming at first.
 During treatment, withdrawal symptoms range from uncomfortable to painful.

 Once the detox phase of treatment ends, however, you can take comfort in knowing that the worst is over.
 The withdrawals of the detox period are replaced with post-acute withdrawals or PAWS which are in most cases more manageable.

 You can also read about: How Can a Healthy Diet Help Addiction Recovery?